 For some, it’s just a matter of time before they start chatting and getting to know one another; for others, you need an icebreaker or two!

-If your goal is to create the opportunity for people in your group become more comfortable talking with each other than an icebreaker can really help.
+If your goal is to create the opportunity for people in your group to become more comfortable talking with each other then an icebreaker can really help.

 What is a good icebreaker for a meeting?